electricimp/examples/Microsoft_Azure_Examples/MS_IoTCentral_AssetTracking_Demo/README.md

 3. Select **Wireless**
 4. Enter your 2.4GHz 802.11bgn WiFi credentials, then click **Next**
-5. Follow the instructions in the app to configure your device.
-Note: Blink up to your Electric Imp AWS account (not Azure).
+5. Follow the instructions in the app to configure your device. **Note:** Blink up to Amazon AWS (not Microsoft Azure).

 ### impC Breakout Board

 3. Select **Cellular**
-4. Follow the instructions in the app to configure your device.
-Note: Blink up to your Electric Imp AWS account, unless your impC Breakout Board module features the Azure logo - in which case you need to blink up to your Electric Imp Azure account.
+4. Follow the instructions in the app to configure your device. **Note:** Blink up to Amazon AWS, unless your impC Breakout Board module features the Azure logo - in which case you need to blink up to Microsoft Azure.

 If you have any trouble here are links to the DevCenter's BlinkUp instructions:
 * [impExplorer BlinkUp](https://developer.electricimp.com/gettingstarted/explorer/blinkup)